DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 [Luigi](https://github.com/spotify/luigi).
 This post is going to be on why I'm doing this and what I'm trying to achieve.

-Before we start, let me do short introduction about schedulers, in case you've never heard about it or use it yourself.
+Before we start, let me do a short introduction to schedulers, in case you've never heard about it or use it yourself.
 What in here I'm calling _scheduler_ is a program or software system which is responsible for scheduling execution of tasks or another programs in particular order.
-That software can be also responsible for executing tasks, but the emphasis is placed on scheduling and keeping track of all dependencies, it's statuses and so on.
+That software can be also responsible for executing tasks, but the emphasis is placed on scheduling and keeping track of all dependencies, its statuses and so on.

 One of the first such programs was [cron](https://man7.org/linux/man-pages/man8/cron.8.html) which is Linux standard daemon for executing scheduled commands.
 It basically runs in the background and executes a command or a script at